-On our website we used the service “Vimeo”, which is provided by Vimeo Inc., 555 West 18th Street, New York, New York 10011, USA.
+We use the “Vimeo” service on our website, which is provided by Vimeo Inc, 555 West 18th Street, New York, New York 10011, USA.

-Some of our pages contain videos embedded by Vimeo.
-When you click on a video’s start button, for example, personal information may be stored by Vimeo’s cookies.
-You can prevent this by logging out of your Vimeo account before using our website and deleting the corresponding cookies from Vimeo.
+Videos are integrated on some of our pages using Vimeo.
+By using this service, e.g. by clicking on the start button of a video, personal data may be stored using cookies.
+You can prevent this storage of data by logging out of your Vimeo user account before using our website and deleting the corresponding cookies from Vimeo.

-The processing of the data is based on our legitimate interest, i.e. the optimization of our website in accordance with Art.
+The data is processed on the basis of our legitimate interest, i.e. the optimization of our website in accordance with Art.
 6 para.
 1 lit. f.
 GDPR.

 We use the widget tool “GetSiteControl” from GetWebCraft Limited, Klimentos 41-43, Klimentos Tower, Flat/Office 25, 1061, Nicosia, Cyprus on our website.
 For this purpose, we have used an overlay widget that is displayed on several pages and serves the purpose of providing users with a quick contact option in case of further questions, thereby simplifying interaction and improving the user experience.
 The widget is displayed according to certain rules (e.g. visiting certain subpages).
 GetSiteControl sets cookies for this purpose.
 The processing takes place only after the explicit consent according to Art.
 6 para.
 1 lit. a GDPR.